 … and perhaps it may be because the entry barrier in social media is low, thus people think that social media marketing is easy.

 It might mean creating a Facebook page is easy.
 Thus, social media is easy.
-In fact, you can create several pages to your name.
+In fact, you can create several pages for your name.
 Yes, it is THAT easy.

 As a social media marketing specialist for over a decade, I find social media is not as easy as it’s cut out to be.